 You can accept $1 million without owing any taxes in a handful of situations, including inheritance, insurance and withdrawing from a retirement account.
 This is not a blanket statement, however.
 Sometimes you may owe taxes on any of these possible sources of $1 million.

-You can also cash a $1 million insurance payout check without owing taxes, at least some of the time.
-Life insurance settlements generally escape taxation, for instance.
-Also, you usually owe no tax on a settlement for personal physical injury, although you often do on a settlement covering emotional injury.
-An insurance payout for property damage typically owes no tax unless it’s for more than the lost property’s discounted tax basis.
+You can also cash a $1 million insurance payout check without owing taxes, at least most of the time.
+Life insurance payouts generally escape taxation, for instance.
+Also, you usually owe no tax on a settlement for personal physical injury, although you often do on a settlement covering emotional injury (if it’s not directly connected to a physical injury or illness).

 The worst case from a tax standpoint occurs when you earn $1 million in salary.
 Tax rules treat salary, wages and similar sources as ordinary income subject to several taxes.